Ingatestone: Economy

-Society
+Amenities

 Ingatestone has over 40 clubs and societies, ranging from arts and sports clubs to charitable societies.
-They include the Ingatestone and Fryerning Dramatic Club, founded in 1947, the Ingatestone Musical and Operetta Group, founded in 1970, the Ingatestone Choral Society, which is 70 years old, and the Ingatestone and Horticultural Society formed in 1963, which is affiliated to the Royal Horticultural Society.
+They include the Ingatestone and Fryerning Dramatic Club, founded in 1947, the Ingatestone Musical and Operetta Group, founded in 1970, the Ingatestone Choral Society, established in 1948, and the Ingatestone and Horticultural Society formed in 1963, which is affiliated to the Royal Horticultural Society.
 There is also a Community Association, which meets at a large hall in High Street.
 Other amenities include a recreation ground, a sports field, and bowls and tennis clubs.

 The Rotary Club is active and sponsored a war memorial in 2005 to mark the movement's centenary.
 The memorial, in the village's Anglican churchyard, is dedicated to the memory of the men of Ingatestone who served and fell in the two world wars.

 There are two parks.
-One is currently called Seymour Field, having been renamed after 'Skip' Seymour, a former headteacher of a local school, in 1977.
-It was previously known as Transport Meadow, having been donated to the village by the Ministry of Transport after the construction of the first A12 bypass in 1959.
+Seymour Field was renamed after 'Skip' Seymour, a former headteacher of a local school, in 1977; it was known previously as Transport Meadow, having been donated to the village by the Ministry of Transport after the construction of the first A12 bypass in 1959.
 The other park is the Fairfield, a historic site of village fairs, which is privately owned by the Petre family and leased to the parish council.

 There are four places of worship in Ingatestone: Anglican, Roman Catholic, Elim Pentecostal, and United Reformed.

 The local community comes together for key annual events, including a Victorian-themed Christmas evening in the High Street and a free annual firework display on the Fairfield on New Year's Eve.

-Ingatestone has a community magazine called the Ingatestone Journal, delivered to residents of Ingatestone, Stock and Margaretting, it covers local issues and events, and allows businesses to advertise their services.
+Ingatestone has a community magazine called the Ingatestone Journal, delivered to residents of Ingatestone, Stock and Margaretting; it covers local issues and events, and allows businesses to advertise their services.

-The novelist and musician Alice Diehl lived in Ingatestone shortly before her death.
-Sound poet and musician Henri Chopin lived in an old house by the railway station in the 1970s and 1980s.
-The actress Sarah Miles and her director brother, Christopher Miles, were born in Ingatestone.
-The noted naturalist and entomologist Sheffield Airey Neave lived in the village following retirement.
-Historian and author Ian Yearsley was born in Ingatestone.

 Local government

 The civil parish for the area is Ingatestone and Fryerning Parish Council.
-Since 1974, the village has formed a part of the Borough of Brentwood, having previously been part of Chelmsford Rural district, Chelmsford Rural Sanitary District and Chelmsford Poor Law Union.
+Since 1974, the village has formed a part of the Borough of Brentwood, having previously been part of Chelmsford Rural District, Chelmsford Rural Sanitary District and Chelmsford Poor Law Union.

-The village lay within the Chelmsford Hundred.
+Historically, the village lay within the administrative area of the Chelmsford Hundred.

-Ingatestone has two conservation areas, one covering the railway station and Station Lane, the other protecting the central shopping area of High Street.
+Ingatestone has two conservation areas: one covering the railway station and Station Lane, with the other protecting the central shopping area of High Street.